Siding 101: What You Need to Know Before Making a Choice

 Key Characteristics

-• Variations include full brick/stone walls or veneer options that are easier to install.
+• Options include full brick/stone walls or easier-to-install veneer alternatives.

 Pros